zladovan/monorepo/README.md

 ## How to run locally

-It is possible to run `.circleci/build.sh` locally but there is need to provied few environment variables.
+It is possible to run `.circleci/build.sh` locally but there is need to provide few environment variables.

     CIRCLE_API_USER_TOKEN=XXX \
     CIRCLE_PROJECT_USERNAME=zladovan \